LockBlock-dev/Discord-QR-Login/README.md

 ## Disclaimer

-• This repository is for an unofficial part of [Discord's API](https://discord.com/developers/docs/intro).
+• This repository is an unofficial use of the [Discord's API](https://discord.com/developers/docs/intro).
 Bugs can occur.

 • You must also use your token in the process, something [prohibited by Discord](https://discord.com/developers/docs/topics/oauth2#bot-vs-user-accounts) ("Automating normal user accounts [...] can result in an account termination").
 I cannot be held responsible for any ban on your account.